 As a reminder, once the Doping Control Personnel arrive for testing, the Club must allow the Doping Control Personnel access to observe the Players.
-This includes on a match day providing access for two (2) officials in the tunnel area itself, where the officials can physically observe the full pitch and all of the players.
-Or, as an alternative, two (2) seats within the stand itself where the officials can easily accompany the selected players from the field of play either during or after the match
+This includes on a match day providing access for a minimum of two (2) officials in the tunnel area itself, where the officials can physically observe the full pitch and all of the players.
+Or, as an alternative, a minimum of two (2) seats within the stand itself where the officials can easily accompany the selected players from the field of play either during or after the match